Brendan Moon: Place in history

-In the tribute book David Campese (1996), David Campese rated Moon as one of the three best wingers he'd ever seen, along with John Kirwan and Serge Blanco – who occasionally played on the wing (Campese, 1995: 99–101).
+In the tribute book David Campese (1996), David Campese rated Moon as one of the three best wingers he'd ever seen, along with John Kirwan and Serge Blanco – who occasionally played on the wing.
 In his 1991 autobiography On a Wing and a Prayer, Campese placed Moon in the best Australian team of his time.
 In Campo: Still Entertaining (2003) Campese also placed Moon on the wing in his Australian All Stars side.

-In Path to Victory (1987) Mark Ella ranked Brendan Moon a better player than David Campese, citing that: “I think Benny is Australia’s best ever winger...
+In Path to Victory (1987) Mark Ella ranked Brendan Moon a better player than David Campese, citing that: "I think Benny is Australia’s best ever winger...
 David Campese is exciting and different and can do anything but Benny is a more complete player."

-However, in Running Rugby (1995), following many of David Campese’s accomplishments, Ella wrote of Campese that, “I do not know of anyone in any sport, with the single exception of Don Bradman in cricket, who has been at the very pinnacle of the game for as long as Campese.
+However, in Running Rugby (1995), following many of David Campese's accomplishments, Mark Ella wrote of Campese that, "I do not know of anyone in any sport, with the single exception of Don Bradman in cricket, who has been at the very pinnacle of the game for as long as David Campese.
 If I had been asked to pick a World XV in 1984, Campese would have been the first player I chose.
-If I were asked to do the same thing today, in 1995, he is still the first player I would choose.”
+If I were asked to do the same thing today, in 1995, he is still the first player I would choose".
 In light of this statement Ella likely rated Campese ahead of Moon by that stage.
 In Running Rugby (1995) Ella was also more conservative in rating Moon.
-Rather than saying who he felt was a better player, Ella stated that: “Two of the three best wingers I have seen in international rugby were Australians – David Campese and Brendan Moon [the third being John Kirwan].”
+Rather than saying who he felt was a better player Ella stated that: "Two of the three best wingers I have seen in international rugby were Australians – David Campese and Brendan Moon [the third being John Kirwan]".